Topological Quantum Computation on Supersymmetric Spin Chains: Braid group on anyonic fusion spaces

 \subsection{Braid group on the Fibonacci anyon fusion space}

-We will now find the representation of $B_N$ on the Fibonacci anyon fusion space following \cite{kauffmanlomonaco}.
+We will now find the representation of $\mathcal{B}_N$ on the Fibonacci anyon fusion space following \cite{kauffmanlomonaco}.
 This space does not have a tensor product structure, hence the resulting representations are non-local and are derived from the {\it Temperley-Lieb-Jones algebra}.
 They are known as the Jones representations and result in the {\it Jones polynomials}, a set of knot/link invariants.

-The $F$-, $R$-moves and the pictorial representation of the $B_N$ generators guide us in finding the desired representations.
+The $F$-, $R$-moves and the pictorial representation of the $\mathcal{B}_N$ generators guide us in finding the desired representations.
 The procedure goes as follows: \begin{enumerate} \item The anyon lines in the basis vectors of the fusion space are taken as the strands on which the braid group generators act.
-For an arbitrary case the action of $\sigma_{i, i+1}$ is shown in Fig. \ref{fig:sigmaiactionfusion}.
+For an arbitrary case the action of $\sigma_{i, i+1}$ is shown in Fig. \ref{fig:sigmaiactionfusion}.\footnote{We pick a convention where the left strand crosses behind the neighboring right strand (See Fig. \ref{fig:BNgenerators}) The construction is equally valid for the opposite convention using the alternate hexagon identities, \ref{hexagonidalt}.}

 \item We then use the $F$- and $R$-moves repeatedly to unwind the braided anyonic lines and rewrite them in terms of the vectors of the fusion basis. \item Repeat this procedure for each vector in the fusion basis to establish the braid group generator. \end{enumerate}